PyXMR2025/monero-ccs-proposals/haveno-frontend.md

     amount: 151
   - date: 20 May 2022
     amount: 151
 ---

+## Proposal closure / Repurposing of funds (3rd Sep, 2024)

+- The proposed structure for Haveno is no longer feasible.
+- No progress has been made in 2 years.
+- A developer (kewbit) has stepped forward to work on the project.
+- Due to these reasons, this proposal is deemed void and the remaining 453XMR will be repurposed.

+215XMR will be used to fund a [Haveno Multi-Platform Native App For Every OS](https://repo.getmonero.org/monero-project/ccs-proposals/-/merge_requests/489) that will meet all the [functional requirements](https://github.com/haveno-dex/haveno-design/blob/master/functional_requirements.md) of a Haveno UI.

+The remaining funds will be used for further Haveno front end related work in keeping with the original goals of this proposal (at the communities discretion)

+---

 Hello again everyone.
 As promised, after improving Haveno's structure, we come back with a new (much cheaper) CCS proposal.